-- Chop the greens in some measure of uniformity.
-Roughly chopped is fine, you just want to avoid having really big leaves as once they absorb liquid you'll end up with mounds or globs of greens which can be a chore to chew
+Chop the collards in some measure of uniformity.
+Roughly chopped is fine, you just want to avoid having really big leaves as once they absorb the liquid you'll end up with mounds or globs of greens which can be a chore to chew.

-- 95% of your effort should besprent on the broth.
+95% of your effort should be spent on the broth.
 My greens don't touch the broth until after about 2 days of broth refinement.
 Refinement for me includes building the broth slowly letting it simmer for hours, tweaking the seasonings, and allowing for rest to allow the flavors to come together.

-- Resist the urge to boil the collard greens; instead let them cook slowly you want to slowly wilting as they cook.
+Resist the urge to boil the collard greens; instead let them cook slowly wilting as they cook.

 Flavor Tips for making an amazing homemade stock?

 The best collard greens have a balanced complex flavor provided by a great stock.

 Time is your best friend.
 Simmer, simmer, simmer, rest, rest, rest to get rid of the bitter taste in favor of that pure deliciousness.

 Char an entire onion to take your broth from ashy to classy!
 I literally turn my stovetop burner on high and sit a raw onion directly on the flame until its ashy black, then drop this in my stock.
 Gas grill or fireplace can be used also.